-Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
-There could also be public announcements of the results of hearings, motions, or other interim proceedings or developments.
+Even if we are successful in defending against such litigation and claims, such proceedings could result in substantial costs and distract our management and other employees.
+Because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during litigation.
+There could also be public announcements of the results of hearings, motions, or other interim proceedings or developments related to such litigation or claims.
 If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock.